CyberFlameGO/svnpython/Doc/library/_winreg.rst

    *This method can not delete keys with subkeys.*

    If the method succeeds, the entire key, including all of its values, is removed.
-   If the method fails, a :exc:`WindowsError`  exception is raised.
+   If the method fails, an :exc:`EnvironmentError`  exception is raised.

 .. function:: DeleteValue(key, value)